barryvdh/laravel-snappy/readme.md

 Choose one of the following options to install wkhtmltopdf/wkhtmltoimage.

 1. Download wkhtmltopdf from [here](http://wkhtmltopdf.org/downloads.html);
-2. Or install as a composer dependencie (you should go this way).
+2. Or install as a composer dependencie.
 See [wkhtmltopdf binary as composer dependencies](https://github.com/KnpLabs/snappy#wkhtmltopdf-binary-as-composer-dependencies) for more information.

 #### Attention!
 Please note that some dependencies (libXrender for example) may not be present on your system and may require manual installation.